-Non-signatory the Bahamas has never made a public comment on cluster munitions or attended a meeting of the convention.
+Non-signatory the Bahamas has never made a public comment on cluster munitions or attended a meeting of the Convention on Cluster Munitions, but has voted in favor of every annual United Nations (UN) resolution promoting the convention.
 The Bahamas is not known to have used, produced, transferred, or stockpiled cluster munitions.

 The Commonwealth of the Bahamas has not acceded to the Convention on Cluster Munitions.

 The Bahamas has never commented publicly on cluster munitions, but its representatives have met campaigners to discuss the convention and the humanitarian rationale for joining it.
 In October 2016, officials said the government was working to accede to the convention and saw no objections to joining.

 The Bahamas did not participate in the Oslo Process that created the convention in 2008.

 The Bahamas has never attended a formal meeting of the convention, though a government official participated in a regional workshop on the convention in Grenada in March 2020.